Market in Honey Lane

-Market in Honey Lane was an ATV British television weekly series, which switched to a twice weekly soap opera format (shown at varying times around the ITV regions) after the first year.
+Market in Honey Lane is an ATV British television weekly series, which switched to a twice weekly soap opera format (shown at varying times around the ITV regions) after the first year.
 It was broadcast between April 1967 and March 1969.

 This cockney drama was set in an East London street market and covered the traders and customers.
 It was created by Louis Marks.
-According to www.lostshows.com 13 of the original 91 episodes are missing from the archives.
+According to www.lostshows.com, 13 of the original 91 episodes are missing from the archives.